Liontown Resources (ASX:LTR): Have collapsed lithium prices sent the one-time market darling from spectacular riches to rags?

 Unfortunately, it has been a poor run for lithium prices.
 The growth in electric vehicles has slowed throughout the last 18 months and demand for lithium has followed suit.
 In China for instance, EV sales grew 84% in 2022 but only 25% in 2023.
 In January 2024, spodumene concentrate was US$955, down 90% from 12 months earlier.
 Ouch.

 All companies developing mines would make contingencies for scenarios where prices fall 20-30% from their base case, but typically not where it falls below their cost curves.
 And for many lithium (and other battery metal) miners and developers, this is just what has happened.
-Morgan Stanley has estimated that 6% of global lithium production has been removed from the market since the start of 2024.
+Morgan Stanley estimated that 6% of global lithium production was removed in the first 6 months of 2024.

-In our view, that’s evidently a better scenario than prices remaining stagnant for 5 years, but not the ideal scenario in light of its debt facility maturing.
-While we wouldn’t rule out prices remaining stagnant for 5 years, we would all but rule out EV sales growth suddenly jumping from 25% to 84% again.
+In our view, that’s evidently a better scenario than prices remaining stagnant for 5 years, but not the most ideal scenario because it suggests slow growth for 6-12 months.

 Our view